Tip #508: Separating the Necessary From the Nice to Know

 “Concentrating on the essentials.
 We will then be accomplishing the greatest possible results with the effort expended.”
 Ted W. Engstrom

-I am in the process of finalizing a 22-day business management program for the owners of private medical practices in Africa and in other underdeveloped countries.
+I am in the process of finalizing a 22-day business management program for the owners of private medical practices in Africa and in other developing countries.
 It was a huge challenge and the program is almost complete.
-When all of the materials (the facilitator guides, agenda tables, participant materials, PowerPoint slides, pre- and post-tests with answer keys, and additional reference materials for both the half-day and full-day programs) have been properly branded by the United States Agency for Industrial Development, they will be placed on a dedicated website so that any trainer can find and use them.
+The United States Agency for International Development needs too properly brand all of the materials:

 It was easy for me to initially rattle off topics when I was brainstorming.
 Saying the videos might be five or ten minutes in length made them sound easy and breezy.
-That was before I faced the reality of having to write scripts for each video, memorize the scripts (if not using a teleprompter), and then stand up in front of a professional videographer to shoot the videos
+That was before I faced the reality of having to write scripts for each video, memorize the scripts (if not using a teleprompter), and then stand up in front of a professional videographer to shoot the videos.

 I now need to identify the potential topics for these videos.
 And therein lies the problem: how to separate the necessary from the nice to know information.